I Understand

 Poltu Quatu

 Poltu Quatu Marina dell’Orso is located on the Costa Smeralda in north east coast of Sardinia equi-distant between Porto Cervo and Baia Sardinia, 37km from Olbia airport.
-The marina is the ideal base for those who want to visit the Archipelago of La Maddalena and the island of Caprera which can actually be seen from Poltu Quatu (‘Hidden Port’ in Sardinian dialect) and accessed via boat trip or boat hire.
+The marina is the ideal base for those wishing to visit the Archipelago of La Maddalena and the island of Caprera which can actually be seen from Poltu Quatu (‘Hidden Port’ in Sardinian dialect) and accessed via boat trip or boat hire.
+It was designed and founded in 1987 with the intention of creating a safe harbour to resemble an ancient fishing village with charming narrow alleyways and stone buildings which now has a hotel at the centre (built in 2002), a marina with both privately owned large motor boats and rental boats, tennis courts, shops, café bars and restaurants.

 Porto Rotondo

 Porto Rotondo is an attractively designed world class yacht marina (second to Porto Cervo) surrounded by exclusive hotels and villas on the hillside.
-It has stunning views of the Costa Smeralda with azure blue sea, granite outcrops, sun bleached beaches and hidden coves.
+It has stunning views of the Costa Smeralda with azure blue sea, granite rocks, sun bleached beaches and hidden coves.
 There are stylish boutiques, restaurants and café bars to enjoy a drink and watch the world go by and the huge yachts moor up in the marina.

 San Pantaleo